jacobszmon/Git-Info-Pages/index.md

 ## Why Git?
-With Git, you can make a "commit", or a save of your repo, as often as you'd like.
-You can also go back to previous commits.
+- With Git, you can make a "commit", or a save of your repo, as often as you'd like.
+- You can also go back to previous commits.
 This takes the pressure off of you while you're working.
-When you commit often and commit early you'll never have that gut sinking feeling of overwriting or losing changes.
-Git Allows us to work offline if necessary and synchronize with a distributed team.
+- When you commit often and commit early you'll never have that gut sinking feeling of overwriting or losing changes.
+- Git Allows us to work offline if necessary and synchronize with a distributed team.

 ## Why Not Git?
-## Downsides to working with git in game development:
 - Not especially user friendly for non-developers.
 - No built-in support for large repos, although the [Git LFS](https://git-lfs.com/) add-on exists.
 - No built-in support for locking binary assets.
 (Locking can be enabled with Git LFS.)